Missouri vs. Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 Tennessee Stats and Trends

-- Thus far this season Tennessee has one win against the spread.
+- Thus far this year Tennessee has one win against the spread.

-- The Volunteers have been underdogs by 3 points or more two times this year and have not covered the spread once.
+- The Volunteers have yet to cover the spread this year when underdogs by 2.5 points or more.

-- Tennessee's games this season have hit the over on two of four set point totals (50%).
+- Tennessee's games this season have hit the over two times in four opportunities (50%).

-- Tennessee is 1-2 against the spread and 2-1 overall in games when it records more than 32 points.
+- When Tennessee records more than 32.0 points, it is 1-2 against the spread and 2-1 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.